 Cowhorn Vineyard & Garden is located in Southern Oregon’s Applegate Valley near a meandering river and oak forest.
 One of the first Demeter-certified Biodynamic® commercial farms and estate wineries in the United States, Cowhorn has garnered numerous awards and media attention over the years.
-Most recently, the 2014 Cowhorn Vineyard Spiral 36 Southern Oregon was named to Forbes’ Top 10 Best Wines of 2015, their 2012 Cowhorn Syrah 20 made Wine Enthusiast’s 2015 Editors Choice awards, and the winery was highlighted in Sunset Magazine’s “The Best of Wine Country” issue (October 2015).
+Most recently, the 2014 Cowhorn Vineyard Spiral 36 was named to Forbes’ Top 10 Best Wines of 2015, their 2012 Cowhorn Syrah 20 made Wine Enthusiast’s 2015 Editors Choice awards, and the winery was highlighted in Sunset Magazine’s “The Best of Wine Country” issue (October 2015).

 When setting out to build a 2,000 square-foot tasting room and case storage area, Bill and Barbara Steele wanted to show the world that sustainable practices and for-profit business are not mutually exclusive.
 The Steeles and Green Hammer together decided to pursue the Living Building Challenge™, widely considered the world’s most rigorous building standard.

 Green Hammer’s unified design-build process involves a team of in-house experts and a close-knit group of consultants to help clients meet their goals.
 Of the seven petals that Green Hammer tracked throughout the design-build process, the Materials Petal by far represented the biggest challenge.
-Green Hammer rigorously reviewed hundreds of building materials — ranging from hardware to drywall — to determine if they were free of "Red-Listed” materials and bioaccumulative chemicals such as asbestos, lead, mercury, PVC and bisphenol A (BPA).
+Green Hammer rigorously reviewed hundreds of building materials — ranging from hardware to drywall — to determine if they were free of "Red-List” materials and bioaccumulative chemicals such as asbestos, lead, mercury, PVC and bisphenol A (BPA).

 “Helping Cowhorn achieve the Materials Petal of the Living Building Challenge was “a herculean effort,” according to Alex Boetzel, Green Hammer, Chief Operation Officer and Certified Passive House Consultant, who managed the Living Building Challenge certification process for the Cowhorn tasting room and case storage building.
 “Only those who have actually pursued this standard to its end truly understand just how extremely challenging an effort it is to achieve the Material Petal.”